alshdavid-labs/HTML-Template/README.md

 Installation Instructions:
 --------------------------

-In the root directory run the following commands
+In the root directory run the following command:
 ```
 npm install
 ```